nathanieljblack/W251_Project/preprocessor/README.md

 - Crops both the height and width by 10%
 - Resizes it to 512 x 512

+I used the spark setup provisioned for hw6.
+I had to install the following packages:
+- gcc
+- cython
+- scipy
+- numpy
+- scikit-image

 To run, create a file with a list of image files to be preprocessed ( *jpeg_files_sample.txt* contains the list of the sample image files).
 The output image file is saved in a directory called *preprocessed*.

 `./resize_mapper.py < jpeg_files_sample.txt`